anbox-cloud/discourse-docs/howto/application/test.md

 ## Execute Tests with Appium

-Once the connection is established between the Anbox Cloud instance and your development machine through ADB, you can launch the Appium desktop application to execute test cases.
+Once the connection is established between the instance and your development machine through ADB, you can launch the Appium desktop application to execute test cases.

 ### Manually provided APK